• Skip to primary navigation

 I’ve also be nominated for a Rising Tide award at Mindshare.

-And I’m presenting “GABA for Anxiety, ADHD, Autism, Insomnia, and Addictions: Research and Practical Applications.”
+And I’m presenting at the Integrative Medicine for Mental Health (IMMH) conference on “GABA for Anxiety, ADHD, Autism, Insomnia, and Addictions: Research and Practical Applications.”

 I had to get it healed as quickly as possible!